 Mr. Richard Restaino

-A bit about me: I will again be helming the AP Language and Composition course as well as teaching English III.
-I am excited about continuing the work our great English department has started in building a better-aligned, more engaging and rigirous curriculum.
+A bit about me: I teach AP Language and Composition and English III.
 I have been on staff at Elgin High School since 2008, teaching English I, II, and III, as well as Pre-AP English II.
 I am also certified to teach social studies and journalism.
 I see history and literature as being intertwined.
 You cannot fully appreciate or understand a piece of writing without also knowing something about the context in which it was written.

 Prior to teaching, I worked as a newspaper reporter and editor.
 I am a New Yorker by birth and an adopted Texan by choice.
 I am married to EHS teacher Elizabeth Ivey Restaino.
 I enjoy writing, recording, and performing music, reading, travel, time with family and friends, and playing with our dogs Willy and Loretta.
 I'm also a grudgingly-willing servant of our cat, Dolemite.

-My goal as an educator is simple: to help my students to become more independent, lifelong learners.
-This begins by asking students to begin every unit of study from a place of personal curiosity.
+My goal as an educator to help my students to become more independent, lifelong learners.
+This begins by asking students to start every unit of study from a place of personal curiosity.
 I have high expectations for participation and run class with structure, yet there is still plenty of room for open-ended questions and exploration.
 This is English-Language Arts.
 Therefore, students should expect to:

 Read: We emphasize strategies for close reading and analysis of text, but also emphasize the pleasure of escape offered by reading, as well as work to develop appreciation for the beauty and utility of language.